Mesa Homeowners Card: Earn transferable points on mortgage payments

 • Foreign Transaction Fee: None

-• Best Use for Points: Mesa points can be transferred to Air India, Finnair, Hainan Airways, Thai Airways and Vietnam Airlines at a 1:1 ratio.
-The only hotel partner is Accor, which carries a 1:5 to 1 ratio.
+• Best Use for Points: Mesa points can be transferred to Aeromexico, Air India, Finnair, Hainan Airways, Thai Airways and Vietnam Airlines at a 1:1 ratio.
+Cathay Pacific is a partner as well, but at a 3:2 ratio.
+The only hotel partner is Accor, which also carries a 3:2 ratio.
 Accor points are worth 2 Euro cents each, so the transfer ratio essentially means that Mesa points are worth ~1.5 cents each towards Accor Hotels.
 Finnair is by far the best of the initial airline partners, especially since Avios can be transferred between the various programs that use it.

 • Earning Categories: